ALai57/kaleidoscope-ui/src/kaleidoscope-js/README.md

-# Setting up JSX module interop with CLJS
+# Setting up TSX module interop with CLJS
 Some of the kaleidoscope-ui components are written in Javascript and JS.
 These components need to be incorporated into the Shadow build in order to get hot-code reloading in Storybook.

-## Transpiling JSX to JS
+## Transpiling TSX to JS

 From `kaleidoscope-ui` root, watch the JSX files and transpile them to JS.
 We want to transpile them into the `kaleidoscope-js` output folder because that